Can I Sue a Company That Has Been Dissolved?

 What should you do?
 Don't panic.
 You may still be able to recover from the dissolved company.

 What Is a Dissolved Company?

-“Dissolution" is the process by which a company's legal existence ends.
+Dissolution is the process by which a company's legal existence ends.
 It's also governed by state law.

 Voluntary Dissolution Process

-Generally, the voluntary dissolution process involves seven steps for a company in "good standing."
+Generally, the voluntary dissolution process involves seven steps for a company in good standing.

-These steps typically include:
+These steps often include:

 - Deciding through a proper vote of the shareholders or members to dissolve